passingthru67/workspaces-to-dock/README.md

 - **Caption Items:**

-    **Show the workspace number** - When enabled, the workspace number is shown in the caption.
+    **Show workspace number** - When enabled, the workspace number is shown in the caption.
 It can be expanded to take up available space or its position can be adjusted using the arrow buttons.

-    **Show the workspace name** - When enabled, the workspace name is shown in the caption.
+    **Show workspace name** - When enabled, the workspace name is shown in the caption.
 It can be expanded to take up available space or its position can be adjusted using the arrow buttons.
 Workspace names can be edited using the Workspace Indicator extension.
 We hope to provide this ability in a future release.

-    **Show the workspace window count** - When enabled, the workspace window count is shown in the caption.
+    **Show workspace window count** - When enabled, the workspace window count is shown in the caption.
 It can be expanded to take up available space or its position can be adjusted using the arrow buttons.
 There is also an option to use images in place of numeric text.

-    **Show the workspace taskbar (app icons)** - When enabled, the workspace taskbar is shown in the caption.
+    **Show workspace taskbar (apps)** - When enabled, the workspace taskbar is shown in the caption.
 The taskbar displays the icons of applications running on the workspace.
 It can be expanded to take up available space or its position can be adjusted using the arrow buttons.
 There is also an option to use large app icons.
 When the taskbar app icon is left-clicked, the application is brought into focus or minimized if it's already in focus.
 Right-clicking will bring up the caption popup menu shown above.

     **Show a spacer/filler** - When enabled, a spacer is inserted in the caption.
 It can be expanded to take up available space or its position can be adjusted using the arrow buttons.